-The car is less than ten years old: You must fill out the Odometer Disclosure section on the Title.
+If the car is less than 10 years old: You must fill out the Odometer Disclosure section on the Title.
 Most titles have an Odometer Disclosure section.

-The car is more than ten years old: you do not have to report the Odometer miles.
+If the car is more than 10 years old: You do not have to report the Odometer miles.

-- Email CustomerCare@dol.wa.gov to request the Odometer Disclosure form.
+Email CustomerCare@dol.wa.gov to request the Odometer Disclosure form.
 Give your name and mailing address.
-They will mail it to you within two business days.
+They will mail it to you within 2 business days.

 Vehicle Title Application - Sign in front of one of these:

 Emissions testing report